CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 ## I have a token withdrawal issue with OpenSea or any other application which uses polygon bridge.

-If you have an issue with your withdrawal transaction being stuck, Polygon offers the withdraw bridge with https://polygon-withdraw.matic.network/ to help get you off the ground if you have your burn hash.
+If you have an issue with your withdrawal transaction being stuck, Candle offers the withdraw bridge with https://polygon-withdraw.matic.network/ to help get you off the ground if you have your burn hash.
 With this tool, you're quickly onboarded and the issue will be resolved.
 Other questions concerning your transaction with OpenSea and other dApps will have to be handled by the application's team.

-## Where can I get MATIC tokens directly?
+## Where can I get CNDL tokens directly?

-So MATIC tokens can be bought from any centralized ([Binance](https://www.binance.com/en), [Coinbase](https://www.coinbase.com/), et.al) or Decentralised ([Uniswap](https://uniswap.org/), [QuickSwap](https://quickswap.exchange/#/swap)) exchange.
+So CNDL tokens can be bought from any centralized ([Binance](https://www.binance.com/en), [Coinbase](https://www.coinbase.com/), et.al) or Decentralised ([Uniswap](https://uniswap.org/), [QuickSwap](https://quickswap.exchange/#/swap)) exchange.
 You may also research and try some on-ramps like [Transak](https://transak.com/), [Ramp](https://ramp.network/).
-The purpose for your purchase of MATIC coins should also determine where you'll buy them from and the network.
-It is advisable to have MATIC on Ethereum Main-net if your intention is either staking or delegation. if your intent is a transaction on the Polygon mainnet, you should hold and transact with MATIC on Polygon mainnet.
+The purpose for your purchase of CNDL coins should also determine where you'll buy them from and the network.
+It is advisable to have CNDL on Ethereum Main-net if your intention is either staking or delegation. if your intent is a transaction on the Candle mainnet, you should hold and transact with CNDL on Candle mainnet.

 ## I'm not getting a transaction hash and my deposits aren't going through?
 What is happening?